Back to all posts

 • a block that does not make every delivery, pickup, and trash truck feel like part of the apartment

 The neighborhood helps, but the apartment decides.
 A rear-facing unit in a busier area can work better than a street-facing unit in a calmer colonia.
 A beautiful apartment next to construction can fail quickly.
-A quiet building with poor internet can still be a bad remote-work choice.
+A quiet building with weak upload speed can still be a bad remote-work choice.

-Before booking any 30+ night stay, ask about the exact work setup, Wi-Fi, bedroom orientation, street exposure, and nearby construction or nightlife.
-Static neighborhood advice should guide your shortlist, not replace apartment-level checks.
+Before booking any 30+ night stay, ask about the exact work setup, Wi-Fi upload speed, bedroom orientation, street exposure, and nearby construction or nightlife.
+Neighborhood advice should guide your shortlist, not replace apartment-level checks.

 For most remote workers, the best month is not the most silent possible location.
-It is the location where the apartment, block, and daily routine reduce friction across four or five work weeks.
+It is the location where the apartment, block, and daily routine reduce friction across the full stay.

 Narvarte: Best All-Around Quiet Base